russmckendrick/blog/content/posts/2024-04-01-saving-money-with-azure-logic-apps/index.md

 During the day job, I have to get a little creative with controlling costs for Azure resources; there are some everyday tasks and scenarios where Azure Logic Apps can help you save money 💰.

-The first is quite a typical scenario: stopping and starting virtual machines.
+The first is quite a typical scenario: stopping and starting Azure Virtual Machines.
 There was a time when I would have just used an Azure Automation Account and the Microsoft-supplied workflow.
 Still, Automation Accounts are a little (well, a lot) too reliant on PowerShell for my macOS using / Linux administrating tastes.

-Another common requirement I have encountered is Application Gateways.
-With the retirement of v1 Application Gateway SKUs, v2 SKUs can be expensive if you run multiple Application Gateways for Dev, Test, and PreProd environments that are not needed 24/7.
-A little-known feature, mainly because you cannot do it from the Azure Portal, is that you can stop Application Gateways.
-While they are in the state, you will not be charged for them.
+Another common requirement I have encountered is Azure Application Gateways.
+With the retirement of v1 Azure Application Gateway SKUs, v2 SKUs can be expensive if you run multiple Azure Application Gateways for Dev, Test, and PreProd environments that are not needed 24/7.
+A little-known feature, mainly because you cannot do it from the Azure Portal, is that you can stop Azure Application Gateways.
+You will not be charged for them while they are in the stopped state.

 I could discuss some other common scenarios, but before we do that, let's examine the LogicApps and workflow I have settled on for the two scenarios I mentioned.
-# Targetting Virtual Machines
+# Targetting Azure Virtual Machines

-I have settled on a standard (ish) workflow using the Azure Resource Manager API.
-We will need a few supporting resources and the Logic App itself.
+I have settled on a standard (ish) workflow using the Azure REST API.
+We will need a few supporting resources and the Azure Logic App itself.
-## Deploying the Logic App and supporting resources
+## Deploying the Azure Logic App and supporting resources
-Our first task is to clone the GitHub repo, which contains the JSON definition of the Logic Apps we will be deploying;
+Our first task is to clone the GitHub repo, which contains the JSON definition of the Azure Logic Apps we will be deploying;

 {{< terminal title="Cloning to accompanying repo" >}}
 ```